pawel-wzietek/IODevices/README.md

 There is no polling feature for serial port, therefore for this interface 1) the polling function sets the MAV status to true as soon as the input buffer is not empty; 2) then the serial port timeout is set to very short value (few ms) so that blocking commands do not freeze GUI when waiting for a line to be completed (here reading will almost always be repeated more than once).

 Like for the classes `GPIBDevice_NINET` and `VisaDevice`, the current version uses an asynchronous signalling, here the property controlling it is `EnableDataReceivedEvent` and is set to true by default in the class constructor.
 When enabled it defines a handler for the SerialPort class' DataReceivedEvent, the handler calls `WakeUp()` to immediately interrupt any waiting delay.
-Unlike GPIB, each serial port has its own handler so there is no problem of making lots of unnecessary polls.
+Note that this event it is different from *Notify* in GPIB and Visa: the event is not to signal that the data is ready, it rather occurs whenever a new data packet arrives to the port (however, the .NET SerialPort class does not guarantee it will be called on each character therefore default delays are set short in case the end-of-line character is missed).
+Unlike GPIB where all devices share a single SRQ line, each serial port has its own handler, therefore it does not need to make lots of unnecessary polls to determine the source of the event.

 With this feature the `SerialDevice` class will provide response as soon as it is completed, in both blocking and asynchronous queries.
 In principle there is no reason to disable this default behavior - maybe except when you are expecting an extremely long response and want to avoid events to be fired every few incoming characters or so.

 Note that unlike protocols like GPIB, USBTMC or LXI which are defined to make things uniform, the serial port does not have any standard protocol for messages therefore it is not possible to make a plug-and-play class (like Visa) working for all serial connections.
 The `SerialDevice` class implements a simple line-oriented protocol: each message terminates with the same special end-of-line character and there is one response message for each query.
 However if your device uses something different  -  such as either fixed length messages with no termination or some weird syntax where both terminated and fixed-length messages are mixed or where responses can use different termination characters depending on command - then it will be necessary to make a derived class overriding the method `ReadByteArray`.
 In case this method needs to know what the command sent was to determine how to format the response, I have added a property `currentactivequery` which may be used to access this information.